-Learning to manage cell phones and devices appropriately during the working day is a skill that underpins many competencies in our graduate profile.
+Learning to manage cell phones and devices appropriately during the working day is a skill that underpins many competencies in our graduate profile such as problem solving and resiliency.
 Students are expected to practice appropriate and effective use of devices during the instructional day.

-During class time, cell phones and smart watches are to be turned off (or all notifications silenced) and put away from sight, in order to maintain student focus on the learning at hand.
+Cell phones can become highly addictive and thus distracting for students.
+Consequently, during class time, cell phones are to be completely put away and silenced.
 We advise that notifications on laptops be silenced during instructional periods as well.

-Students are permitted to use phones and smart watches during lab time and community times.
-However, the faculty will guide students through learning the nuances of times like chapel and lunch-and-learns when cell phone use should be avoided.
-If phones become a distraction from academics during these times, staff will ask students to turn off the device and put it away from sight.
+Students are permitted to use phones and smart watches during lunches and community times.
+However, the faculty will guide students through learning the nuances of times like chapel and Monday meetings when cell phone use should be avoided.